hernantz/blog/content/its-the-competition-stupid.md

 discord are the core values.

-A society that [tests it's ideas constantly][11], enabled by freedom (understood as a very limited set of artificial impossitions), and guided by humility (necessary to accept that one does not have all the answers), will see higher chances of success over those who do not have a framework of constant improvement that challenges *status quo*.
+A society that [tests it's ideas constantly][11], enabled by freedom (understood as a very limited set of artificial impossitions [^18]), and guided by humility (necessary to accept that one does not have all the answers), will see higher chances of success over those who do not have a framework of constant improvement that challenges *status quo*.

 This is precisely what free markets propose and, to some extent, accomplish.
 Non profit and for-profit organizations compete openly to achieve their goals through transactions and resource management in a profit and loss system.

-At a govermental level, forms of direct democracy can help reduce the gap between what the state does and what people want.
+Some governments are also implementing some form of social experimentation to test ideas and their impact and help reduce the risks of new legislation.

-Also, social experimentation to test ideas and their impact can also help reduce the risks of new legislation.
+Consider the controversial example of universal basic income, in which poeple are given money for the sole reason of being alive, no strings attached.
+This idea brings up many intriguing possibilities, like reducing poverty, simplifying governmental aid programs, but at the risk of letting people slack and spend the money on vices.

-The closer the government is to it's gorvernned, the better, prefer local governments over federal governments.
+The closer the government is to it's gorverned, the better, prefer local governments over federal governments and direct democracy to help reduce the gap between what the sate does and what people want.
+This way, lots of small and independant goverments can act as socio-economic labs running experiments simultaneously.
+Cities could be a good unit of government.

 ## Conclusion